-The shortlisted scripts have now been announced.
+The winning scripts have now been announced.
 This year over 1,000 entries were received from a record 112 countries, with Papua New Guinea making the shortlist for the very first time.

 The plays include thought-provoking stories with subjects ranging from slavery, war and corruption to a comedy about a maid in India and a hold-up on a train in South Africa.
-The full shortlist is:
+The full shortlist, with winners in bold: